TheTimidShade/TTS-Emission/README.md

 ### 13/11/2021
 Applied changes from script version:
 - Added a new function `fn_startRandomEmissions` which can be used to create emissions at random intervals.
+(Suggested by Apocalypsis)
 - Added a new ZEN module 'Start Random Emissions' which can be used to start and stop the new random emissions function.

 Mod version specific changes: